Dynamic Sparse Training for Deep Reinforcement Learning: Experiments and Results

+\textbf{Memory and Computation Costs.} We analyze the costs needed for the training process by calculating the FLOPS and \#params for the actor and critics.
+We performed this analysis on Half-Cheetah-v3. \#params for dense TD3 is 214784, which requires 1$\times$(1.07e14) FLOPs to train.
+With our DS-TD3, we can find a much smaller topology that can effectively learn the policy and the function value, achieving higher performance than TD3 with a sparsity level of 51\%.
+This consequently reduces the number of required FLOPs to 0.49$\times$(1.07e14).

-Figure \ref{different_schedules} shows the learning curves of our proposed DS-TD3 algorithm using different values of $e$.
-Evolving the topology very frequently (i.e. $e=200$ or $e=500$) would not allow the connections to grow and learn in the dynamic changing nature of the reinforcement learning setting.
-Some promising newly added connections from the previous evolution process could be removed by the current evolution process.
-This would be caused by the biased estimate of the importance of the connections as it becomes a factor of the length of their lifetime.
-Hence, updating the topology very frequently would increase the chance to replace some promising topologies.
-With less frequent evolutions, $e=1000$ (the setting from the paper), our proposed method can learn faster and eventually achieves higher performance than other baselines.
+\textbf{Adaptation Schedule.} We analyze the effect of the adaptation schedule on the performance.
+In particular, we ask how frequently the sparse topology should be adapted?
+We performed this analysis on HalfCheetah-v3.
+Figure \ref{different_schedules} shows the learning curves of DS-TD3 using different adaptation schedules controlled by the hyperparameter $e$ (Section \ref{method}).
+Adapting the topology very frequently (i.e., $e\in\{200,500\}$) would not allow the connections to grow and learn in the dynamic changing nature of RL.
+The current adaptation process could remove some promising newly added connections from the previous adaptation process.
+This would be caused by a biased estimate of a connection's importance as it becomes a factor of the length of its lifetime.
+Hence, the very frequent adaptation would increase the chance of replacing some promising topologies.
+With less frequent adaptation cycles, $e=1000$ (the setting from the paper), DS-TD3 can learn faster and eventually achieves higher performance than other baselines.
 Giving the connections a chance to learn helps in having better estimates of the importance of the connections.
-Hence, it enables finding more effective topologies by replacing the least effective connections with ones that could better fit the data.

-However, increasing the gap between every two consecutive evolution processes to $2000$ steps decreases the exploration speed of different topologies.
-As illustrated in the figure, DS-TD3 with $e=2000$, has a close behavior to the dense TD3 in terms of the learning speed and the final performance.
-Nevertheless, it still offers a substantial reduction in memory and computation costs.
-This analysis reveals the importance of the evolution schedule in the success of introducing dynamic sparse training to the reinforcement learning field.
+Hence, it enables finding more effective topologies by replacing the least effective connections with ones that better fit the data.
+However, increasing the gap between every two consecutive adaptation processes to $2000$ steps decreases the exploration speed of different topologies.
+As illustrated in the figure, DS-TD3 with $e=2000$ has a close learning behavior and final performance to the dense TD3.
+Yet, it still offers a substantial reduction in memory and computation costs.
+This analysis reveals the importance of the adaptation schedule in the success of introducing DST to the DRL field.